Hwasong-16B

-The Hwasong-16B (Note: Also known as Hwasong-16Na, Hwasongpho-16Na, Hwasongpho-16B.) is a North Korean intermediate-range ballistic missile (IRBM).
-First test-fired on 2 April 2024, Hwasong-16B is the third North Korean ballistic missile capable of carrying hypersonic glide vehicle (HGV) after Hwasong-8 and Hwasong-12B.
+The Hwasong-16B (Note: Also known as Hwasong-16Na, Hwasongpho-16Na and Hwasongpho-16B.) is a North Korean intermediate-range ballistic missile (IRBM).
+First test-fired on 2 April 2024, Hwasong-16B is the third North Korean ballistic missile capable of carrying hypersonic glide vehicle (HGV) after Hwasong-8 and Hwasong-12B, as well as the first solid-fueled IRBM of North Korea.

 Description

 Hwasong-16B is a two-stage, solid-fueled missile.
 It is estimated to be 21 m long and 2.1 m wide.
-The length of the first and second stage boosters is also judged to be 10.6 m and 5.6 m, respectively.
+The length of the first and second stage boosters are also judged to be 10.6 m and 5.6 m, respectively.
 The HGV payload is also claimed to have a length of 4.8 m.
 It is launched from a seven-axle wheeled transporter erector launcher (TEL).
 The open-front canister, which in its stored state, has a two-part clam-shell cover on each side.
 The missile is cold-launched with a gas generator at the end of the launch tube, popping the missile up prior to ignition.

 Based on information released after the January 2025 test, it was determined that the Hwasong-16B's engine body used a new composite carbon fiber material.
 Its estimated range is about 3000-5500 km; however, if North Korea increases the Hwasong-16B's range to 6000 km, it can even attack US military bases in Alaska.
 Using Hwasong-16B platform, if North Korea reduces the missile structural weight and uses high-energy solid propellant, Hwasong-16B can achieve 8000 km range and become an intercontinental ballistic missile (ICBM).

-Data from test-fires showed that the missile reached a maximum speed of 12 Mach.
-However, the estimated maximum speed of Hwasong-16B is 15-18 Mach.
+Data from test-fires showed that Hwasong-16B reached a maximum speed of 12 Mach.
+However, the estimated maximum speed of the missile is 15-18 Mach.
+According to North Korea, Hwasong-16B have the capablility of evading missile defenses, while its performance is considered "cannot be ignored worldwide".

+The missile can also be armed with a nuclear or conventional unitary warhead.

 History

-A parade on 10 October 2020 unveiled the existence of an intercontinental ballistic missile (ICBM) larger than the Hwasong-15.
+A military parade on 10 October 2020 unveiled the existence of an intercontinental ballistic missile (ICBM), larger than the Hwasong-15 and mounted on 11-axle launchers.
 It was unofficially dubbed the "Hwasong-16" as part of the Hwasong missile series, though subsequent analysis of footage indicated that it was officially called Hwasong-17.

 In November 2023, North Korea announced static ground tests of rocket motors for a solid-fueled IRBM.

-After the January test with MaRV version, on 19 March 2024, Kim Jong Un oversaw an initial solid-fuel engine test in preparation for another launch.
+On 14 January 2024, North Korea test-fired a solid-fueled hypersonic IRBM, but the missile used for the test was Hwasong-16A, and it was not counted as an official test of Hwasong-16B.
+After this test, on 19 March 2024, Kim Jong Un oversaw an initial solid-fuel engine test in preparation for another launch.

 Hwasong-16B officially made its public debut on 2 April 2024, with a flight test.
 This launch was made with a HGV payload akin to the one mounted on the Hwasong-8.

-North Korea conducted another test-fire of Hwasong-16B on 6 January 2025.
-North Korean state media called the missile as "new-type intermediate-range hypersonic ballistic missile" without mentioning official name.
-The missile seen in the January 2025 test is identical to the Hwasong-16B missile tested in April 2024.
+Another test-fire of Hwasong-16B occurred on 6 January 2025.